-The purpose of this experiment is to explore the relationship between the density of Ephedra Californica and the population densities of other species in the area.
-Interactions between these species will be analyzed as well as the correlation between shrub density and population density.
-It is hoped that information acquired through this experiment will aid in proper land management choices and restoration efforts of the Carrizo Plain.
+The purpose of this experiment is to explore the relationship between the density of Ephedra Californica and the population densities of animal species with the local community.
+Interactions between these species will be analyzed as well as the correlation between shrub density and population density. better implication – NEED to know OPTIMAL shrub densities for restoration and management bc not cheap to do , need to know what to restore to, and need to know how much to protect.
+Also, need to know is there are ‘density hotspots’ within the region where foundation plant species and animal populations overlap – critical to know for landscape-level decisions.

 Chapter 1: Making a Deal with the Devil: A Systematic Review of the plant-animal interactions